 Maintenance & Ownership

-By placing a reservation or sign up for the newsletter, we will automatically let you know when Arcimoto will be in your area with FUVs to test drive.
+By placing a reservation or signing up for the newsletter, we will automatically let you know when Arcimoto will be in your area with FUVs to test drive.

-We also give test drives from 2 to 4 pm, Wednesdays and Thursdays, at our Arcimoto campus in Eugene, Oregon.
-To schedule a test drive at Arcimoto, please contact our team at email@example.com.
+Test drives at our Arcimoto campus in Eugene, Oregon are temporarily on hold due to the Coronavirus Pandemic.
+To inquire about test drives at Arcimoto, please contact our team at firstname.lastname@example.org.

 This design change was a eureka moment for Arcimoto founder Mark Frohnmayer that created a chain reaction of upgrades to the design.
 The transition from a steering wheel to handlebars significantly reduced the weight (by 700 lbs.) and product complexity, while improving battery performance, ease of entering and exiting the vehicle, and ride quality, ultimately giving it a sportier feel.
 Swapping the steering wheel for handlebars also shortened the length of the vehicle, which not only makes the FUV easier to park in tight spaces, but also creates more seating room.

-The FUV has three methods of braking: a parking brake, a hydraulic foot-brake pedal, and a regen lever.
+The FUV has three methods of braking: a hydraulic brake pedal, a regen trigger, and an electronic parking brake.

-The hydraulic foot-brake pedal is used just like a traditional foot brake found in cars – to slow the vehicle or hold a complete stop.
+The hydraulic brake pedal is locate on the driver’s right side, and is used just like a traditional foot brake found in cars – to slow the vehicle or hold a complete stop.

-The foot-brake pedal and the regen lever can be used in combination while driving the FUV to more rapidly slow down the vehicle.
+The foot-brake pedal and the regen trigger can be used together while driving the FUV to more rapidly slow down the vehicle.

 The FUV enclosures are add-on features and can be easily attached or detached to the vehicle.
 There will be two enclosure styles: soft-shell and hard-shell.
 We look forward to sharing a vehicle configurator to customize your vehicle in the near future.
 In the meantime, please review our target specifications.